2021 Year End Planning Checklist

 Review Your Beneficiary Designation.

-• Double check your beneficiary information to make sure they’re still consistent with your objectives.
+• Double-check your beneficiary information to make sure they’re still consistent with your objectives.
 Major life events such as death, divorce, or the addition of a new family member, often mean updates to your documents are needed.
 Beneficiary designations are revocable and can be updated or amended as often as needed.

 Annual Gifting.

 • The annual gift tax exclusion is $15,000 per year, per person in 2021.
 You can gift up to $15,000 to as many people as you like without filing a gift tax return or incurring a gift tax.
 If you’re married, you and your spouse can each gift $15,000 to any one recipient.
-Note that the cost basis for assets gifted to individuals during your lifetime are retained by individual receiving the gift.
+Note that the cost basis for assets gifted to individuals during your lifetime is retained by the individual receiving the gift.
 Assets that are inherited, receive a “step-up” in basis at the death of the grantor.

 Health Care Benefits.